saidurga4521/SocialMedia/README.md

          - useState(null) → Initializes user as null (no one logged in initially).

          - AuthContext.Provider → Supplies { user, setUser } to all nested components.

+### 5.Home page

+         - Decides whether to show all posts or only my posts, based on the URL.

+         - Uses Redux dispatch(fetchPosts(...)) to fetch posts from the server.

+         - Gets posts data and loading state from Redux using useSelector.

+         - When loading is true, shows "Loading...".

+         - Once posts are ready, maps over them and renders a PostCard for each.

+### 6.PostCard

+#### Header

+        -Displays the post owner’s name and post date.

+        -If on "My Posts" page:

+        -Shows edit and delete icons.

+        -Edit navigates to /editpost/:id.

+        -Delete dispatches deletePostById.

+#### Post Content

+        - Shows image and caption of the post.

+#### Likes & Dislikes

+        - If user already liked the post → show filled heart (FaHeart), allow dislike.

+        - If not liked → show outline heart (FaRegHeart), allow like.

+        - Likes/dislikes are handled via Redux actions: postLikeById / postDisLikeById.

+#### Comments

+        - Shows a comment icon (FaComment) to toggle the comment section.

+        - Fetches and displays comments when component mounts via dispatch(fetchComments(post.\_id)).

+### 7.Comment Section

+#### Show Comments

+        - Loops through the comments array and displays each comment.

+        - If the logged-in user is the author of a comment → shows delete icon.

+        - Delete triggers dispatch(deleteComments(...)).

+#### Add New Comment

+        - Text input + "send" button to add a comment.

+#### On clicking send:

+        - Validates input is not empty.

+        - Dispatches commentsUpload({ data, id }) to post the comment.

+        - Clears the input field.